 South Burlington, VT 05403

-There has been a great deal of recent news reports of online advertising coming under a barrage of scrutiny, particularly with online media giant Facebook facing accusations of digital advertising fraud.
-Studies show that nearly 60% of online advertising budgets fall victim to online fraud, including bots, minimal visibility, and “intentional misrepresentation”.
+In recent years, online advertising has been under a barrage of scrutiny.
+Studies show that nearly 60% of online advertising budgets fall victim to online fraud, including bots, minimal visibility, and “intentional misrepresentation.”

-These events have led to many businesses and ad agencies realizing the importance and trustworthiness of traditional marketing channels.
-And one channel that is seeing a real boost of late is radio.
-In fact, a report from Standard Media Index shows radio ad spend jumped 15% in February of this year, and other studies reveal that for every dollar spent on radio advertising, there is a $12 return in sales.
+This has led to many businesses and ad agencies realizing the importance and trustworthiness of traditional marketing channels.
+And one channel that’s seen a recent boost is radio.
+In fact, a report from Standard Media Index shows radio ad spending jumped 15% in February of this year, and other studies reveal that for every dollar spent on radio advertising, there’s a $12 return in sales.

 Radio advertising clearly has something going for it.
 Here are some tips on how any business can make radio marketing both effective and lucrative.

 Nearly 250 million people listen to the radio each week, with an average listening time of 2.25 hours per day.
-With these numbers, it just makes sense to not only make radio advertising a prime part of any campaign, but also ensure each commercial yields the desired effect.
+With these numbers, it makes sense to put radio advertising into your ad campaigns.
 The results are well worth the effort.